Job Description and Duties

 - Resume is required and must be included.

-- Other - A cover letter is required.
+- Other - Cover letter

 Applicants requiring reasonable accommodations for the hiring interview process must request the necessary accommodations if scheduled for a hiring interview.
 The request should be made at the time of contact to schedule the interview.
 Questions regarding reasonable accommodations may be directed to the EEO contact listed on this job posting.